 Finally, you will need to fill out all of the necessary paperwork that is required by your trucking company.
 In order to streamline the inspection process, many trucking companies allow their workers to fill out a digital e-log, rather than filling out the paperwork by hand.

 At DSW Drivers, we are thrilled to provide truck driving opportunities to qualified drivers throughout the Tucson area.
-Whether you have just obtained your CDL, or are a seasoned truck driving professional, we will have the job for you.
+Whether you have just obtained your CDL, or are a seasoned truck driving professionals, we will have the job for you.
 Give us a call at (888) 266-7534 to learn more about the advantages of working for our company.